 - Transportation (bus passes, car registration for those eligible for Second Chances Garage assistance);

 - Childcare and/or dependent care;

 - > Job or training related business uniform attire, tools or related equipment;

-- Housing resources;
+- ➤ Housing resources;

 - Mental health counseling and support;

-- Academic fees;
+- Academic fees:

 - Clothing for interviews;

+- Technology including internet service, tablets or other tools which enable individuals to participate in activities authorized under WIOA sec.134(c)(2) and (3).

-- Linkages to community services; or
+- ➤ Linkages to community services; or

 - Needs-related payments that if applied, enable an individual to participate in career and training services.